Social Media Toolkit

 Week One: Parental Resilience

 In January we’re focusing on strengthening families!
 Parenting isn’t easy, but resilience is key to helping keep your family strong.
-Learn more about positive parenting at: https://www.getparentingtips.com/popular-topics
+Learn more about positive parenting at: getparentingtips.com/popular-topics

 Sometimes focusing on you is the best thing you can do.
 Take care of yourself so you can take care of your kids.
-Get parenting self-care tips at: https://www.getparentingtips.com/parents/parenting-stress-and-self-care
+Get parenting self-care tips at: tinyurl.com/StressSelfCareGPT

 Disciplining your child is a critical component to parenting, but it's not always easy.
 Learn positive discipline techniques that are instructive and caring:

 Single parent?
 You are not alone.
-Read this single mom’s story to learn some helpful single parenting tips:
+Read these articles for single moms and dads to learn some helpful single parenting tips:

 Week Two: Social Connections

 Did you know social connections are important to in helping you, your children, and your family thrive?
-Learn more at: https://www.getparentingtips.com/popular-topics/health.asp
+Learn more at: tinyurl.com/HealthGPT

 Has your family's screen time increased?
 Digital device time has gone from a distraction to the way we work, learn, stay in touch, and cope.
-Learn how screens impact your family and get screen time parenting tips at:
+Learn how screens impact your family and get screen time parenting tips:

 The emotional impacts of bullying and cyber bullying can last a lifetime.
-Learn how to prevent bullying while keeping your kids confident and safe at: https://getparentingtips.com/tweens-and-teens/relationships/how-to-stop-bullying-and-cyberbullying
+Learn how to prevent bullying while keeping your kids confident and safe at: tinyurl.com/CyberBullyGPT

 Get to know your neighbors on your block and check on them to see how they are doing.
-Learn more on how to build strong communities at: https://www.getparentingtips.com/pdf/parenting-resources/Strong-Communities-English.pdf
+Learn more on how to build strong communities at: tinyurl.com/StrongComGPT

 Week Three: Concrete Supports

 Texas has multiple resources to help support families in areas of need such as food, clothing, housing, transportation, child care, health care, and mental health services.
-Find local support in your area: https://getparentingtips.com/local-support
+Find local support in your area: getparentingtips.com/local-support

-The Texas Youth Helpline provides free and confidential services to youth, their parents, and other family members of youth in crisis who need help finding a counselor, safe shelter, legal information, other local referral information, or just someone to talk to:
+The Texas Youth Helpline provides free and confidential services to youth, their parents, and other family members of youth in crisis who need help finding a counselor, safe shelter, legal information, other local referral information, or just someone to talk to.
+Find out more at: www.dfps.texas.gov/youth-helpline

-Texas 2-1-1 can help Texans connect with the services they need, available in English and Spanish. https://www.211texas.org
+Texas 2-1-1 can help Texans connect with the services they need, available in English and Spanish.
+211texas.org

 Trouble paying rent?
-Visit StopEviction.org to understand your legal rights, the eviction process, and steps you can take to protect yourself at: https://stoptxeviction.org
+Visit the Texas Department of Housing and Community Affairs to understand your legal rights, the eviction process, and steps you can take to protect yourself at: tdhca.state.tx.us/TEDP.htm

 Week Four: Knowledge of Parenting & Child Development